sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

 This example uses the Passthrough method and `"match":all"` to display the full anchor output.
 It shows that:

-- For the `"match_array"` field, Sensible anchors on the last Match array element only if it is preceded by the other array elements in order, with no intervening match repetitions.   `"match":all"` finds two anchors.
-See the following image for an illustration of how Sensible matches two B lines:
+- For the `match_array` field, Sensible anchors on the last Match array element only if it is preceded by the other array elements in order, with no intervening match repetitions.   `"match":all"` finds two anchors.
+See the following image for an illustration:

   ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/anchor_example_2.png)

-- For the `"start_and_match"` field, Sensible searches after the first instance of `here is an A line`, and discards anything earlier in the document.  `"match":all"` finds four anchors.
+- For the `start_and_match` field, Sensible searches after the first instance of `here is an A line`, and discards anything earlier in the document.  `"match":all"` finds four anchors.
 Notice it does NOT return the very first line B (`Here is a B line sneakily inserted before the intro line`) because that instance precedes the start match.
 See the following image for an illustration:

   ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/anchor_example_3.png)